-The procedure in Appendix 3 entitled Arrangements for Dealing with Allegations against Staff will apply if there is an allegation that a teacher or other member of staff or volunteer has:
+The procedure in Appendices 3 and 4 entitled Arrangements for Dealing with Allegations against Staff, and Low Level Concerns will apply if there is an allegation that a teacher or other member of staff or volunteer or contractor has:

 Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm if they work regularly or closely with children.
+Appendix 4, Low Level Concerns is for any uncertainty or "nagging doubt" about staff behaviour towards children.